fygar256/urie/README.md

 ---
 A Thought Experiment on Turing Completeness

-Since Brainfuck's structured loops are difficult to conceive of, I created a fake language 'urie' that replaces them with relative jumps.
+Since Brainfuck's structured loops are difficult to implement, I created a fake language called 'urie' that replaces them with relative jumps.

 It only has 7 instructions.
 It's even lower level than Brainfuck.
-Is "low level" an insult?
+Is "low-level" an insult?

-Compared to Brainfuck's 8 instructions, it has one less instruction, making it the world's fewest and lowest-level Esoteric Language.
+It has one fewer instruction than Brainfuck's 8.

+OISC is Turing complete with a single instruction, but it takes three operands.
+While urie also takes one operand for its '#' instruction, Brainfuck is probably the world's smallest Turing complete language, including I/O, that doesn't have operands.

-It's similar to Brainf*ck, but the way loops and branching are done is fundamentally different.
-(However, as will be explained later, transpiling from Brainf\*ck is relatively easy.)
+urie is similar to Brainfuck, but its looping and branching methods are fundamentally different.
+(However, as I'll explain later, transpiling from Brainfuck is relatively easy.)

 The language specification is as follows: